-Exosomes Isolated from Placental Mesenchymal Stem Cell (pMSCs)
+Extracellular Vesicles (EVs) are isolated from Placental Mesenchymal Stem Cell (pMSCs)

-Early findings suggest that MSC-derived exosomes can modulate the phenotype of macrophages.
-This is the likely Mechanism of Action that exosomes exert on inflammation, since macrophages play a pivotal role in regulating immune responses.
+Early findings suggest that MSC-derived exosomes or EVs can modulate the phenotype of macrophages.
+This is the likely Mechanism of Action that EVs exert on inflammation, since macrophages play a pivotal role in regulating immune responses.

 Macrophages assume both phagocytic “defensive” roles and exhibit regulatory “anti-inflammatory” actions, mediating both the initiation and resolution of inflammation.